microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 14. This table is the same as “chess_games” table that is located above in the same folder.
 The steps that are operated in Dataflow Gen2 are not necessary in this case, however, if you do more table transforms steps in Dataflow Gen2, the result will be different.
 In this course, I decided to do more table transforms steps later in Power BI Desktop Power Query Editor.

 15. Open Power BI Desktop and connect to pbiforbeginner Lakehouse.
+When opening Power BI Desktop, login ID has to be the same as what I used when creating Lakehouse.

 ![pbi desktop connect to lakehouse](/5-Power%20BI/assets/pbi%20desktop%20connect%20to%20lakehouse.jpg)